Nomgon, Ömnögovi

-Nomgon (Номгон) is a sum (district) of Ömnögovi Province in southern Mongolia.
+Nomgon (Номгон) is a sum (district) of Ömnögovi Province in Mongolia.
 In 2009, its population was 2,869.

-It consists of 5 smaller administrative units.
 The distance from the center to the border of China is approximately 170 km.

 The population is about 2,800.
 It has a school, a hospital, a post-office, a small hotel, and a small shop.

 The temple (Sangiin Dalai) was built about 300 years ago, with some parts having been repaired and refreshed in more recent years.

-There are no tourist camps in Nomgon.
+Administrative divisions

+The district is divided into five bags, which are: